1913 Leicester by-election: Candidates

 Ald.
 George Banton was adopted as the Independent Labour Party candidate but was forced to withdraw by the refusal of Ramsay MacDonald and the Independent Labour Party national leadership to endorse his candidacy.

 This vacancy caused much personal embarrassment to the Labour party Leader, Ramsay MacDonald.
 Almost all the current Labour MPs owed their seat in Parliament either to individuals winning the endorsement of the dominant local trade union or to co-operation with the local Liberals.
 Those who owed their seats to Liberal/Labour co-operation were mostly in dual member seats like Leicester, where one Liberal and one Labour candidate ran in harness.
 MacDonald had recently been outspoken about the prospect of Labour candidates standing against Liberals at the next election, but he had no intention of arranging for two Labour candidates to stand in any dual member seat as this was likely to result in Labour losing many of its existing MPs.
 The wish of MacDonald's own local Labour party to run a candidate at the by-election seriously undermined his strategy.

 Without an official Labour candidate running, the field was open for a Socialist to run.
 The Yorkshireman Edward Hartley stood as a candidate for the British Socialist Party (BSP).
 He had previously stood for the Social Democratic Federation (SDF) in Bradford East at the 1906 general election.
 He next stood for the SDF in the 1908 Newcastle by-election, then back in Bradford East in the January 1910 general election.

 Campaign

 The Liberal and Labour parties in Leicester had become used to fighting each other (and the Unionists) in local elections.
 By 1913, the balance on the Town Council was: Liberal 18, Unionist 16, Labour 14.

 Hartley sought support from the local branch of the Independent Labour Party with some success.
 Banton sent a telegram of support to Hartley.
 In addition the Chairman and Vice-Chairman of the local branch of the Independent Labour Party supported Hartley.

 Result

+The Liberal Party held the seat with a reduced majority.